JuliaLang/julia/doc/src/manual/networking-and-streams.md

 Sometimes IO output can benefit from the ability to pass contextual information into show methods.
 The [`IOContext`](@ref) object provides this framework for associating arbitrary metadata with an IO object.
-For example, [`showcompact`](@ref) adds a hinting parameter to the IO object that the invoked show method should print a shorter output (if applicable).
+For example, `:compact => true` adds a hinting parameter to the IO object that the invoked show method should print a shorter output (if applicable).
+See the [`IOContext`](@ref) documentation for a list of common properties.

 ## Working with Files